jakhax/sonic-the-self-driving-car/README.md

 - For a vehicle to perform well the drive loop must execute 10-30 times per second so slow parts should be threaded to avoid holding up the drive loop.
 - A threaded part needs to define the function that runs in the separate thread and the function to call that will return the most recent values quickly.

+### List of current parts
+- Pi camera
+- Web interface
+- PWM Actuators - MG996R servo motor and L298N to control the 12v DC motor
+- Joystick - am using an X-box 360 pad , the controls for the PS3 dualshock were difficult to use in my case( R2 for steering !!)
+- Tub - datastrore to store sensor data in a key, value format e.g speed,steering angle & images from the pi cam.

 ## Contribution
 - Right now you can contribute by giving me ideas on how you think the neural network for the self driving car should be designed & necessary hardware too.